gilescope/dotsamatown-visual-history/chapter1.md

 ![spotlight](chapter1/Screenshot%20from%202022-04-24%2014-40-51.png)

 Let's put the boring extrinsics underneath the world.
-This is things that are required by the parachain to opperate but are not really user activity.
+This is things that are required by the parachain to operate but are not really user activity.
+(Think staking)

 ![boring underworld](chapter1/Screenshot%20from%202022-04-24%2014-41-23.png)

-First attempt at on screen text, and started raining extrinsics and events from the heavens.
+First attempt at on screen text, and started raining extrinsics and now events raining down from the heavens as the new blocks are forged.

 ![text](chapter1/Screenshot%20from%202022-04-25%2000-02-29.png)

-Highlighting XCM messages by having them go into the sky high:
+Highlighting XCM messages by having them go sky high:

 ![xcm](chapter1/Screenshot%20from%202022-04-25%2006-46-04.png)

 EVM chains have distinctive patterns at the moment.
-I will need to understad how to use the eth abi to decode them.
-We're using cubes to display extrinsics (transactions) and the sphears are events.
+I will need to understand how to use the eth abi to decode them.
+We're using cubes to display extrinsics (transactions) and the spheres are events.

 ![evm](chapter1/Screenshot%20from%202022-04-28%2023-09-12.png)

-Things don't always go to plan but at least some of the bugs are interesting!
+Things don't always go to plan, but at least some of the bugs are interesting!

 ![bugs](chapter1/Screenshot%20from%202022-04-29%2020-12-55.png)

-So at the end of chapter 1 we have the start of something interesting.
+So at the end of chapter 1 we have the start of something...

 ![summary](chapter1/Screenshot%20from%202022-04-30%2010-25-02.png)